 First, a bank or financial institution collects thousands of mortgages into a “pool.”
-Then, it divides those pool into small parts and sells them as securities.
-Buyers of these securities, get the right to the interest or mortgage payments by the homeowners.
+Then, it divides those pools into small parts and sells them as securities.
+Buyers of these securities get the right to the interest or mortgage payments by the homeowners.
 Since mortgages back these securities, they are also called “mortgage-backed securities.”

 How does Securitization Help?

-For the investors, such instruments help them diversify their portfolio and earn quality returns as well.
+For the investors, such instruments help them diversify their portfolios and earn quality returns.

 Such security has no almost effect on the borrower, whose mortgage has been pooled.
-All the terms – agreed between the lender and the borrower – at the time of taking the loan remain intact.
-A possible change could be that the borrower may be asked to send interest payment to a different address.
+All the terms – agreed between the lender and the borrower – remain intact at the time of taking the loan.
+A possible change could be that the borrower may be asked to send interest payments to a different address.

 Is it Safe?